fossasia/wp-rotatingtweets/readme.txt

 1. Go to https://dev.twitter.com/apps to set up your website as a new Twitter application.
 1. Copy the Consumer key, Consumer secret, Access token and Access token secret from your Twitter application page into the Rotating Tweets settings page.
 Hit save.
 If there is a problem, you will see an error message.
-1. Place a shortcode such `[rotatingtweets screen_name='mpntod']` in your post or page, or use a widget
+1. Place a shortcode such `[rotatingtweets screen_name='mpntod']` in your post or page, or use a widget = Credits =
+Most of this is my own, but special thanks are owed to:
+* The jQuery team
+* xxx xxx for jQuery.cycle
+* xxx xxx for OAuth
+* Abraham Williams http://abrah.am for TwitterOAuth
+* Liam Gaddy for updating TwitterOAuth

 = Set-up =
 Options include: